urja2001/urja2001/README.md

 🤖 I make sure to continuously update my skills in this rapidly evolving industry.
 In my recent professional , I concentrated on mastering a wide array of skills.

-🎉 In my free time, you will find me enjoying moments with my family, listening to music, or reading new Technologies.
+🎉 In my free time, you will find me enjoying moments with my family, listening to music or reading new Technologies.

 💬 Ask me about **Cloud and Devops**